Meet the team

 PhD student

-Alex is a final year Mechanical Engineering PhD candidate in with ACM CRC research partner, UNSW Sydney.
+Alex is a final year Mechanical Engineering PhD candidate in with ACM CRC research partner, The University of New South Wales (UNSW Sydney).
 He has a deep passion for composite materials and advanced manufacturing and an ambition to become a leader in the automotive and aerospace industries.

 Chris Jenkins